Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

 Analysis Section
 ---------------------------
 This is an optional section that define analyses.
-An analysis is defined as a collection of categories.
+An analysis is defined as a resource of categories.
 For example, using the categories defined in the`Category Section`_, the following XML would define two analyses (Ground Water Flow, and Ground Water with Heat Transfer).